San Antonio Prenuptial & Postnuptial Agreement Attorneys

 Some reasons you may want to consider a pre or postnup include:

 - You have valuable property you want to protect.
-Whether you have property worth a significant amount of money or items you have a strong emotional connection to, a prenup can help ensure you have control over your property during and after a marriage.
+Whether you have property worth a significant amount of money or items you have a strong emotional connection to, a prenup can help ensure you have control over your property during and after marriage.

 - You want to protect your spouse from risky investments.
 By stipulating certain assets and liabilities remain separate property, you can protect another party from getting wrapped up in risky financial investments.